 Students are required to take 4 courses (minimum of 12 credits) in addition to the university's Core curriculum, one course each in arts, humanities, natural science, and social sciences.

 Foreign Language Requirement

-Students in the Quaternity option are to complete the first two courses in a foreign language (8 credits) or to demonstrate equivalent competency.
-Students in the Global and Multicultural option are to complete the first three courses in a foreign language (11 credits) or to demonstrate equivalent competency.
+Students in the Quaternity option are to complete the first two courses in a foreign language or to demonstrate equivalent competency.
+Students in the Global and Multicultural option are to complete the first three courses in a foreign language or to demonstrate equivalent competency.

-All students in the major take a common 4-credit capstone course in their final year.
+All students in the major take a common 4-credit capstone course in their final year either via LS 499 / LS 490R.
+Students must have completed their foreign language requirement before taking the capstone course.
 Students work individually or in small groups to design solutions to contemporary public policy issues (e.g., overpopulation).
 Each project results in a scholarly product (typically a paper and a presentation) that serves as a tangible and measurable indication of the extent to which students have mastered the critical thinking, reading, writing, and oral communication skills that are the principal learning objectives of the program.